1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 … of the Public Cloud

-- First, create a Public Cloud project and 1 user (help)
+- Create a Public Cloud project and a user (help).

-- Be careful with the Public Cloud password, 2FA authentication on your Infomaniak account is strongly recommended.
+- Note: The Public Cloud password must be secure.
+2FA authentication on your Infomaniak account is strongly recommended.

-- Click here to access the Openstack dashboard and enter the
+- Click here to access the OpenStack dashboard and use the identifier

 PCU-XXXXXX